ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 <interface-documentation interfaceName='AgHistogramBinDatum' config='{ "lookupRoot": "charts-api" }'></interface-documentation>

+## Series Event - nodeDoubleClick

+Fired when this series' node is double clicked.

+Every `nodeDoubleClick` event contains:

+- the `series` the node belongs to
+- the piece of chart data or `datum`
+- the specific keys in that `datum` that were used to fetch the values represented by the clicked node

+### Example: nodeDoubleClick Event

+This example shows how the `nodeDoubleClick` event listener can be used to listen to column double clicks.

+<chart-example title='Node Double Click Event' name='node-double-click-event' type='generated'></chart-example>

 ## Interaction Ranges

 By default, the `nodeClick` event is only triggered when the user clicks exactly on a node.
 You can use the `nodeClickRange` option to instead define a range at which the event is triggered.
 This can be set to one of three values: `'nearest'`, `'exact'` or a number as a distance in pixels.